kira-coding/Afrowise/WEB_APP/routes/course.md

 # Update a folder (PUT /folder/:id)
 Updates the name of a folder based on the provided request body.
 Delete a folder (POST /folders/delete/:id)
-Calls the deleteFolderRecursively function to efficiently delete the folder and its subdocuments.
+Calls the deleteFolderRecursively function to efficiently delete the folder and its sub-documents.
 Redirects to the parent folder view after deletion.
 # Documents: